 A theme I have been reading a lot about lately is ‘exponential growth’.
 It might become THE most important theme of 2014.

 In ‘The Second Machine Age’, an insightful work about the new economy and the rise and impact of brilliant technologies, exponential growth of technology is explained.
 Moore’s Law states that computer power doubles every year (the amount of computer power you can buy for one dollar).
-According to the authors, we have now reached a point were technology will reach an entirely new level, because many brilliant technologies are affordable for even the smallest of companies, which they can use to create groundbreaking new inventions.
+According to the authors, we have now reached a point were technological progress will spiral faster into regions previously undreamed of.
+Because many brilliant technologies are affordable for even the smallest of companies, which they can use to create groundbreaking new inventions.
 The technological innovation we have seen so far is just the beginning.
 This expected revolution is mostly positive, although disrupting technologies also have a (temporarily) negative effect on employment markets and incomes.

 A personal experience involving exponential growth is my Twitter account.
 For years, I had a steady growth of a follower once in a while, but lately, it is going much faster.
 I am now close to reaching a thousand followers.
 Off course this is nothing compared to many Twitterers I follow.
 100K followers / 220K following / 66K tweets.
 These are normal numbers in the bizarre world of Twitter.